Meet the Attorneys

-Michael serves on the board of governors for the Minnesota Association for Justice.
+Michael serves on the Board of Governors for the Minnesota Association for Justice.
 He is also a member of the John E. Simonett Chapter of the American Inns of Court, the Minnesota State Bar Association, and the Stearns/Benton Bar Association.

 Michael was born and raised in St. Cloud, Minnesota.
 He holds an undergraduate degree in economics from the University of Chicago (B.S., 1995), and a juris doctor degree from the University of San Diego School of Law (J.D., 1998).
 From 1998 to 2006 Michael litigated personal injury and business litigation cases in Southern California.
 During his years of practice in California, Michael gained experience litigating cases from both sides of the aisle, giving him a unique and valuable perspective on tort liability litigation.
 Michael developed a solid understanding of the Spanish language, which he continues to utilize in his current practice.
 In 2006, Michael returned to Minnesota to join Hall Law, P.A.
 Michael is admitted to practice law in Minnesota, California, Federal District Court for the District of Minnesota and the Southern District of California, and the 9th Circuit Court of Appeals.

-Jeff is an active member of the Minnesota State Bar Association, Stearns-Benton County Bar Association, American Association for Justice, Minnesota Association for Justice, and the John E. Simonett Chapter of the American Inns of Court.
+Carrie is admitted to practice law in Minnesota state and federal courts.
+She is a member of the Stearns-Benton County Bar Association, Minnesota Women Lawyers, Minnesota Association for Justice, John E. Simonett Chapter of the American Inns of Court, and the Minnesota State Bar Association.